StudyFrenchSpanish

 Some disadvantages of having a Ph.D.

-Despite some definite perks associated with achieving a Ph.D., it still comes with some challenges that you must keep in mind.
+Despite the definite perks associated with achieving a Ph.D., there are still some challenges that you must keep in mind.

 For example, you could still struggle to find a position, as some companies may think you are overqualified.
 There is also an insufficient number of permanent academic employees at the university.